dsfca/SEC/SECProject/README.md

 ## TODO
 1. Even the mongoDB does not run, server claims the report was submitted.
 Some check if it was really submitted?
+(If Mongo is not running, it will be send an error since the beginning of the run)
 2. Check if report is already in DB, when receiving new submit request.
 3. The Reliable broadcast does not enc/dec/sign.
 Now they are communicating in plaintext.
 4. There are 2 HA function that should run on a regular register.
 That means to wait for a quorum